fialhorenato/fialhorenato.github.io/_posts/2015-02-09-git-opensource.md

 #### Improve suggestions

-If you use this project and think that they must add something, something useful to the project, you can open an Issue.
+If you use this project and think that they must add something, something useful to the project, you can open an **Issue**.
 The developers will analyze and think if it's viable to add this to the project.

 #### Translation